mojimoon/CityU-CS/README.md

 Please understand that:

-- The notes may contain incomplete or incorrect information.
+- The notes may contain typos and errors.
+Please use them with caution.
 - The code is for reference only.
-Please do not copy and paste the code for your assignments.
+Copy-pasting the code may violate the academic honesty policy.
-- The repository does not contain the teaching materials.
+- The repository does not contain any teaching materials.
-- Courses that I am currently taking will not be published until the end of the semester.
+- The courses that I am currently taking will not be available until the end of the semester.

-All the notes are written in Markdown format and then exported to PDF with [Typora](https://typora.io/).
+All the notes are written in Markdown and exported to PDF, with the help of [Typora](https://typora.io/).

 ## Index